 Open-heart surgery generally refers to an operation in which the surgeon opens the chest and repairs areas of the heart or the arteries.
-This often involves temporarily stopping the heart, and allowing a heart-lung machine to provides oxygen-rich blood to the brain and other vital organs.
+This often involves temporarily stopping the heart, and allowing a heart-lung machine to provide oxygen-rich blood to the brain and other vital organs.

 Some newer surgical procedures can be performed with the heart beating.
 Many minimally invasive surgical procedures--some available at Lima Memorial--are also considered open-heart surgery.

 This varies patient to patient, and your surgeon will advise you on your specific case.
 But open-heart surgery is one of the most commonly performed operations in the United States, with a high

-Our Open-Heart Surgical Team
+The Lima Memorial Open-Heart Surgical Team includes:

-Lima Memorial open-heart surgery suites, cardiovascular intensive care and postoperative step-down units are on the same floor for patient safety and convenience.
+Lima Memorial open-heart surgery suites, cardiovascular intensive care and postoperative step-down units are all on the same floor for patient safety and convenience.
 This also gives heart surgeons immediate access to the cardiology department located right next door.
-Critical care beds permit patients to remain in the same room from post-op to recovery, with step-down units that allow nurses to closely observe postoperative patients and quickly respond should a patient need critical care.
+Critical care beds permit patients to remain in the same room from post-op to recovery, with step-down units that allow cardiac nurses to closely observe postoperative patients and quickly respond should a patient need critical care.